Marie-Thérèse Walter: Final years with Picasso

 In 1934, Walter became pregnant.
 She informed Picasso on Christmas Eve 1934.
 Khokhlova had already left the family apartment on Rue La Boétie that year, but rather than moving in with Walter, Picasso rented a neighbouring house for her.
 When Khokhlova was informed by a friend that her husband had a longtime relationship with a woman who was expecting a child, she immediately left Picasso and moved to the South of France with their son, Paulo.
-Picasso and Khokhlova never divorced, although Picasso was intent on it and explored the legal possibilities, Khokhlova was "bitterly opposed to the whole thing"; instead she impounded his work until he came to terms eventually paying her a large allowance, they lived separately until her death in 1955.
+Picasso and Khokhlova never divorced, and although Picasso was intent on it and explored the legal possibilities, Khokhlova was "bitterly opposed to the whole thing".
+Instead, she impounded his work until he came to terms eventually paying her a large allowance.
+They lived separately until her death in 1955.

 On 5 September 1935, Picasso and Walter's daughter, María de la Concepción, called "Maya", was born in Boulogne-Billancourt.
 Walter and Maya stayed with Picasso at Juan-les-Pins in the South of France from 25 March to 14 May 1936, and then moved to Le Tremblay-sur-Mauldre, 25 km from Versailles, in autumn 1937.
 Picasso visited on the weekends and some weekdays to play with his daughter.
 Maya also modeled for some of his paintings, including Maya with Doll (1938).

 By the time of Maya's birth, Picasso had already been seeing several other women including Alice Paalen and Valentine Hugo.
 Several months after the birth of Maya, he began a relationship with Dora Maar, a surrealist photographer and model for Picasso, in 1936.
 He maintained relationships with both women and combined their portraits in the 1937 artwork Girl with a Red Beret and Pompom.
 Picasso installed Walter, her sister and mother at Villa Gerbier de Jonc in Royan, where he spent time with her on weekends away from Maar.